Document Management ROI: Reducing Costs and Risks with Modern Systems

 • Process cycle time reductions (measured before and after implementation)

-• Staff time reallocated from manual document processing to higher-value activities (measured in FTE hours)
+• Staff time reallocated from manual document processing and other time-consuming tasks to higher-value activities (measured in FTE hours)

 Risk Mitigation Value: